-PCBs are the COCs for Elliott Ditch and the targeted soil and sediment.
-Therefore, the laboratory analysis of the incremental soil and sediment samples will be for PCBs by USEPA Method 8082, following sample preparation Method 3540/3541 Soxhlet extraction.
-Under current USEPA and
+PCBs are the COCs for Elliott Ditch and the soil and sediment targeted for remediation.
+Therefore, the laboratory analysis of the composite soil and sediment confirmation samples will be for PCBs by USEPA Method 8082, following sample preparation Method 3540/3541 Soxhlet extraction.
+All results will be reported on a dry weight basis for comparison to the RBRO.
+Under current

-IDEM guidelines, a trip blank is only appropriate for aqueous VOC samples.
+USEPA and IDEM guidelines, a trip blank is only appropriate for aqueous VOC samples.
 Aqueous VOC samples will not occur as part of the IM Project, thus trip blanks are not appropriate.
-Soil samples are typically heterogeneous and field duplicate soil samples frequently do not have good reproducibility due to that heterogeneity.
-Use of the incremental sampling approach and the associated laboratory processing (drying and sieving) results should provide more reproducible results than discrete or field compositing sampling techniques.
+Soil and sediment samples are typically heterogeneous and field duplicate samples frequently do not have good reproducibility due to that heterogeneity.
 Therefore, field duplicates will occur at a rate of one per every 20 incremental samples to assess the level of heterogeneity present in the soil.
 Should a duplicate sample indicate an exceedance of the RBRO, where the original sample did not, the DU will be subjected to additional excavation and resampling, as discussed previously.